-However, the effects of an environment where bullying and harassment have become routine are likely to be most acutely felt by the individual victims, with consequences that can be devastating to their wellbeing and careers.
-Even one-off events can leave victims feeling traumatised, anxious and isolated, particularly when the perpetrators are in positions of authority.
+The effects of an environment where bullying and harassment are evident are likely to be most acutely felt by the individual victims, with consequences that can be devastating to their wellbeing and careers.
+Even one-off events can leave victims feeling traumatised, anxious, and isolated, particularly when the perpetrators are in positions of authority.

 Clearly the development of a “toxic culture” within any workplace can significantly undermine the performance and sustainability of the organisation, and indicates a significant lack of oversight, understanding and control on the part of management.

-So it makes absolute sense to ensure good risk management principles underpin human resource strategies and processes to support the development of a fair and just culture, in order to get the best out of the organisation’s most valuable assets – its people.
+So, it makes absolute sense to ensure good risk management principles underpin human resource strategies and processes to support the development of a fair and just culture, to get the best out of the organisation’s most valuable assets – its people.

 Please download to read the full resource.